http://www.uvm.edu/business/

 Ability to apply and integrate professional and technical skills in one or more of the themes:

-During the first two years, students build the conceptual and analytical base for studying the art and science of management.
-Students complete Catamount Core Curriculum requirements and learn required skills for upper-level business courses by the end of their second year.
-At the end of the second year, students will declare their interdisciplinary theme and concentration.
-In addition, students may add a minor or certificate outside of business, though this is optional.
-These choices determine their remaining curriculum sequence.
-Students will complete a culminating theme capstone in their senior year.
+During the first two years, a student builds the conceptual and analytical base for studying the art and science of management.
+The student completes Catamount Core Curriculum requirements and learns required skills for upper-level business courses by the end of the second year.
+Each student must pursue at least one Interdisciplinary Theme and at least one Business Concentration.
+It is recommended the student declare an Interdisciplinary Theme and Business Concentration by the end of the second year.
+In addition, the student may add a minor, co-major, or certificate outside of business, although these additions are optional.
+These declarations and choices determine the student's remaining curriculum sequence.
+The student will complete a culminating theme capstone during the senior year.

-The Grossman School of Business collaborates with the College of Engineering and Mathematical Sciences to offer a B.S. in Engineering Management.
-For students pursuing a major outside of the Grossman School of Business, the School offers a Business Administration Co-Major and two minors: a minor in Accounting, and a minor in Business Administration.
+GSB collaborates with the College of Engineering and Mathematical Sciences to offer a B.S. in Engineering Management.
+For students pursuing majors outside of GSB, the School offers a Business Administration Co-Major and two minors: a minor in Accounting and a minor in Business Administration.
 In addition, a minor in Sports Management is offered as a cross-college minor and is open to all majors.

 The undergraduate and graduate programs offered by the School are accredited by AACSB International: the International Association to Advance Collegiate Schools of Business.

-The Dean's, Faculty, and Advising offices of the Grossman School of Business are located in Kalkin Hall and Ifshin Hall.
+The offices of GSB's Dean, faculty, and Center for Student Success are located in Kalkin Hall and Ifshin Hall.

 Study Abroad

-Students in the Grossman School of Business are strongly encouraged to participate in a study abroad experience.
-UVM partners with a number of exchange and external programs around the world to provide a rigorous academic experience while also exploring new cultures, cuisine and geographic locations.
-Students interested in the study abroad experience begin the process early in their career.
-It is advantageous to meet with the GSB study abroad academic advisor to discuss curriculum sequence and program options.
+Students in GSB are strongly encouraged to participate in study abroad experiences.
+UVM partners with exchange and external programs around the world to provide students with rigorous academic experiences while they explore new cultures, cuisine, and geographic locations.
+Students interested in study abroad experiences begin the planning process early in their academic careers and should meet with a GSB study abroad academic advisor to discuss curriculum sequences and program options.

 Master of Accountancy (M.Acc.)